| DeepLift {innsight} | R Documentation |

 difference-from-reference prediction.
 There are two ways to handle

-activation functions: the Rescale rule ('rescale'
+activation functions: the Rescale rule ('rescale') and

-RevealCancel rule ('reveal_cancel'
+RevealCancel rule ('reveal_cancel').

-The R6 class can also be initialized using the run_deeplift
+The R6 class can also be initialized using the run_deeplift function

 as a helper function so that no prior knowledge of R6 classes is required.